 Four types of

 Decentralized Water Infrastructure

-In the pouch, water is disinfected further by the use of a combination of chlorine and ammonia called chloramines to disinfect the water.
-Fluoride is also added at this stage for dental hygiene.
+2 [Chemical Addition] In the pouch, water is disinfected further by the use of combined chemicals.
 These chemicals cause the colour change of the outer covers causing them to fade.
-The next step is biological treatment.

 The section, layers and inflation